tolyankatz/Xilinx-MPSoC-infra/README.md

 ## Engineering Philosophy

-As a Principal Engineer project, this framework embodies:
+As a BSP QA Engineer project, this framework embodies:
 - **Technical Excellence**: Clean, maintainable, well-documented code
 - **Operational Maturity**: Production-ready monitoring and debugging capabilities
 - **Team Enablement**: Tools and documentation that empower the entire engineering team